suryajeetlondhe/flutter_interview_questions/README.md

 loops.”

 ---

-146) 🔹What Architecture is Used in Flutter?
+146.🔹What Architecture is Used in Flutter?
+---
-     Flutter doesn’t enforce a specific architecture, but there are several common architectural patterns that developers use to organize code in a clean and maintainable way.
+Flutter doesn’t enforce a specific architecture, but there are several common architectural
+     patterns that developers use to organize code in a clean and maintainable way.
 Some of the most popular architectures in Flutter are MVC, MVVM, BLoC, and Provider.